 26. 1900-1930 Women's Lives in Collision

-Between 1900 and 1930 the world was at war.
-Between the Russo-Japanese War and World War I, every part of the world was effected.
+Between 1900 and 1930, the world was at war.
+Between the Russo-Japanese War and World War I, every part of the world was affected.
 Women at home or on the front played a vital role in fighting for peace, sustaining the war effort, and rebuilding.
 For women in Russia, the wars resulted in a revolution that promised much and gave them little.
 In Turkey, the war brought reforms that forced modernization of women's lives at a surface level.
-World War I opened a box that women were not going back into.
+World War I was a catalyst for profound changes for women, but these were slow to materialize.

 |